January 1st: First day to contribute to a traditional and Roth IRAs and Simplified Employee Pension Plans (SEP) for the new year.

 September 30th: Last day to determine beneficiaries after an IRA owner’s death.

-December 31th: Last day to take RMDs from an IRA, 401(k), and inherited IRAs.
+December 31st: Last day to take RMDs from an IRA, 401(k), and inherited IRAs.
 Last day to set up most types of retirement accounts so contributions count for the current year.
-Also, last day for RMSs, itemized deductions, stocks, and gifts count for taxes for the current year.
+Also, last day for 401(k) contributions, itemized deductions, stocks, and gifts to count for the 2020 tax year.